Romanian Sport Horse

 The Romanian Sport Horse or Romanian Saddle Horse, Cal de sport romanesc, is a Romanian breed of light riding horse.
 It was bred from 1962 from a variety of other breeds including Arab, Furioso-North Star, Gidran, Romanian Trotter and Thoroughbred.
 It is used as a carriage horse, for riding, for showing and as a sport horse.
-It is well-suited to show-jumping.
+In competition, it may be used in dressage, in show-jumping or in the three-day event.

+A total population of 100 was reported for the breed in 2003; no data has been reported since.
+In 2025 the conservation status of the breed was unknown.